RiceL123/ricelang-playground/frontend/app/about/about.md

 ```

 ### Scanner
-The scanner takes the source code and return tokens.
+The scanner takes the source code and returns tokens.
 It will return tokens according to the [grammar](https://ricelang-playground.vercel.app/language-definition#grammar) and detect any syntactical errors.
 This means it will ignore comments, tokenize numbers according to the longest match, detect keywords and enforce rules like local variable declarations being at the top of a compound statement.
 Additionally, it will store information regarding the token's position (line and column number) to allow users to debug their RiceLang code.
 It does this one character at a time choosing between either looking ahead or consuming the character to add to the current token's spelling.

 Rather than turning the entire source code into an array of tokens in one pass, it instead provides a `getToken` method which the parser can call as it builds the AST.
 In this way the code can be streamed and be more memory efficient.
 ### Parser